mahedi007/WooCommerce-Custom-Products-Swatches-Plugin/README.md

-# WooCommerce Custom Products Swatches Plugin
+# Custom Products for WooCommerce

 This plugin enhances the functionality of WooCommerce by adding custom color, size, and price swatches to your product pages.